AndrusAsumets/cluster/game.md

 NOW:
+* leave menu open when clicked on boundaries
+* don't close upgrades
+* add text for upgrades
+* patterns
+* get rid of grid for the bubbles
+* pattern damage and damage bar
+* health and health bar
 * separate tick from fps
-* patterns
 * turns

 - pattern tornid: ratsu, siinuslaine